deco3500-2017/team-apollo/README.md

 #### Milestone 3.1: Wireframes

 The wireframes will be focused on the functionality, behavior, and priority of content.
-In other words, it focuses on what the screen does not how it looks.
+In other words, it focuses on what the screen does not how it looks.wireframes is a good way which allow us to clear understand the product without objection and help us to visualize the final product.
+Through sketches, presente the application interactions interface and layouts on papar to reach a consensus in our team.

+it's including:
+1.Product flow chart;
+2. All product page-layouts and mockups

+At this stage, it is important to find out: 1.application design style exploration.
+2. An overall visual design of key page 3.
+Key interaction perfomance.

+After design the wireframes, we needs to collect data about: 1.
+To verify the product functionality.
+2. The more controversial part of the design process(product interaction,vision).
+3.Problems encountered in the design process and solutions(which interactive method is easy for user to accept).

 #### Milestone 3.2: Low Fidelity User Testing